 Hello!
-We’ve got a few ideas and thoughts for how to communicate over the coming weeks.
+We’ve got a few ideas and thoughts for Pandemic Communication over the coming weeks.

 Don’t sell, it’s time for brand building

 Now is not the time to be selling items that people do not really need.
-We know that bicycles, athleisurewear, wine and wall paint are all doing well, but these items are all being purchased to help people survive and endure the lock down.
-Finding the right balance between what’s essential, needed and practical is a thin line to tread – so definitely be careful as consumers can easily be turned off your brand if you’re seen as opportunistic or poorly timed.
+We know that bicycles, athleisurewear, wine and wall paint are all doing well; however, these items are all being purchased to help people survive and endure the lock down.
+Finding the right balance between what’s essential, needed and practical is a thin line to tread; so definitely be careful as consumers can easily be turned off your brand if you’re seen as opportunistic or poorly timed.

 But definitely build your brand.
 Your audience will want to know that you’re okay and that your team and business are surviving.
-It’s a chance to inform people of who you really are as a business and brand and what is important to you.
+It’s a chance to inform people of who you really are as a business and brand; therefore, what is important to you.
 If you have furloughed all your team then let people know how you’re staying in touch with them and how you’re keeping them engaged.
-Share the many great stories and glimpses of sunshine that are scattered throughout all of this – from new born arrivals to the woes of home schooling – it’s all of interest and it will help you to connect and empathise with audiences, genuinely and honestly.
+Share the many great stories and glimpses of sunshine that are scattered throughout all of this; from new born arrivals to the woes of home schooling… it’s all of interest and it will help you to connect and empathise with audiences, genuinely and honestly.

-Have a think about where you GW% sits today and then formulate a plan to increase it over the coming months.
+Have a think about where your GW% sits today and then formulate a plan to increase it over the coming months.

 Housekeeping and utilising your internal resource